Student Clubs, Activities, and Honor Societies

 Center for Student Activities (CSA) (Not a Club)

-The CSA provides various services for DeVry students, including but not limited to: selling discount tickets to local theme parks, movie theaters, and entertainment books.
-The lost and found is also located in the CSA.
+The CSA provides various services for DeVry students, including but not limited to: selling discount tickets to local theme parks, movie theaters, and annual event's such as NASCAR and the L.A.
+County Fair.
+The lost and found is also located inside the CSA.

 Institute of Electrical and Electronics Engineers (I.E.E.E.)